Judy Jakobsen, Executive Director

-Judy Jakobsen has served as policy and planning manager of the Commission since 2008.
+Judy Jakobsen serves as executive director for the Commission.
+Jakobsen served as the Commission’s deputy director from 2017 to 2021 and prior to that, as policy and planning manager from 2008 to 2017.
 A Commission employee since its creation in 1993, Jakobsen began her service with the Commission as an environmental analyst.
-In this capacity she helped prepare the Commission’s original Comprehensive Land Use Management Plan and its SEQRA review process.
+In this capacity she helped prepare the Commission’s original Comprehensive Land Use Management Plan and documents related to its SEQRA review process.

 She can be reached at email@example.com or by phone at 631-288-1079.

 Samantha Acampora has served as ecological field specialist since March of 2022.
 Prior to her work at the Commission, Acampora served as an invasive species and forest health management intern for the New York State Department of Environmental Conservation.
 Before that, she served as a forest technician for the DEC.

 As ecological field specialist, Acampora assists with the planning and implementation of ecological management activities in the Central Pine Barrens, including various research and stewardship projects that foster biological biodiversity, natural resource conservation and ecosystem protection and restoration.

 Acampora has served as an interior firefighter for the Port Jefferson Fire Department since 2017.
 She is a graduate of SUNY College of Environmental Science and Forestry, where she earned a Bachelor of Science in Forest Resources Management and also earned an A.A.S. in Forest Technology from SUNY ESF Ranger School.
 While at Port Jefferson High School, she was awarded the Most Prominent Citizen Award, the Triple C Award for outstanding community service and the Historical Society of Greater Port Jefferson Award.

 She can be reached at firstname.lastname@example.org or by phone at 631-563-2754.

 Angela Brown-Walton, Administrative Assistant